Last updated on 2026-02-02

 Program overview

 The Carpentry and Renovation Technician Diploma program at Conestoga is designed for those who enjoy working with tools and want to see the tangible results of their efforts.
 This 2-year program prepares students for careers in the residential and light commercial construction sectors.
-With a growing demand for skilled tradespeople, this program equips students with essential skills and knowledge to thrive in the construction industry.
-Graduates will be well-prepared to contribute to building and renovating homes, schools, and businesses, addressing the critical need for new housing and renovations in Ontario.
+With a growing demand for skilled tradespeople, this program equips students with essential skills and knowledge to excel in carpentry, renovation, and construction projects.
+Graduates will be well-prepared to meet the needs of the industry and contribute to building their communities.

-The Carpentry and Renovation Technician program spans a 2-year period, providing a comprehensive education in carpentry and renovation techniques.
-The program structure includes:
+The Carpentry and Renovation Technician program is structured to provide a comprehensive education over a period of 2 years.
+The program includes:

-• Hands-on learning experiences in both interior and exterior construction during the first year.
+- Focus on interior and exterior construction in the first year.

-• Focus on renovation of existing structures, project planning, and construction of outdoor structures in the second year.
+- Emphasis on renovation, project planning, and outdoor structures in the second year.

-• Optional co-op stream for students wishing to gain practical workplace experience.
+- Optional co-op stream for gaining workplace experience.

-This program is delivered in person at the Waterloo campus, allowing students to engage directly with instructors and peers in a collaborative learning environment.
+This program is delivered in person at the Cambridge – Reuter Dr. campus, allowing students to engage directly with instructors and peers in a collaborative learning environment.

 Featured Experiences

-• Hands-on projects that allow students to apply their skills in practical settings.
+- Hands-on training that allows students to apply skills in real-world scenarios.

 Career Options

-Graduates of the Carpentry and Renovation Technician program can pursue a variety of career paths in Canada, including:
+Graduates of the Carpentry and Renovation Technician program can pursue various career paths in Canada, including:

-• Construction Supervisor: Oversees construction projects, managing teams and ensuring work is completed on time and within budget.
+- Construction Project Manager: Oversees construction projects, ensuring they are completed on time and within budget.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.